darkstar-holdings/primebot/README.md

 levels and locations in that file and the primebot should begin tweeting primes to your Twitter account.

+## Docker ##
+This process fits nicely into a docker container.
+The Dockerfile is included so you can build the container to run the process.
+You will have to create your config file using the supplied template.
+I send my logs directly to STDOUT for docker to pickup the logs.

 ## CHANGELOG ##
+* Version 0.03 - Converted process to run in a docker container
 * Version 0.02 - Initial Release